nauatlakatl/clean-node-api/Notes.md

 ### ```.lintstagedrc.json```

 - ***.ts**: matches all TS files.
 An array is passed to run multiple commands in a sequence.

+---

+## ts-jest

+Jest transformer with source map support that lets you use Jest to test projects written in TypeScript.

 # FILES